kagandikmen/V-FRONT/README.md

 V-FRONT supports user mode (U-mode) and machine mode (M-mode) as its privilege modes.

-V-FRONT implements `fence` and `fence_i` instructions as pure `NOP`s, as these instructions do not serve any meaningful purpose in a single-core setting.
+V-FRONT implements `fence` and `fence_i` instructions as pure NOPs, as these instructions do not serve any meaningful purpose in a single-core setting.
+As explicitly allowed by the spec, `wfi` is also implemented as a pure NOP, but it can still trigger an illegal instruction exception in the case of insufficient privilege.

 V-FRONT is tested for functional correctness and ISA compliance using the unit tests in the [ut](ut/) folder.
 This directory includes tests sourced from [riscv-tests](https://github.com/riscv-software-src/riscv-tests).
 There are additional tests under [ut/v-front](ut/v-front/) as well.
 See [Getting Started](#getting-started) to learn how you can run the tests yourself.

 ## Status

-The unit tests all pass as of 2026-07-14.
+The unit tests all pass as of 2026-07-15.
 The design is fully synthesizable.

 ### Known Issues

-- The five-stage pipeline is fully implemented and tested, but not optimized yet for performance.
-As a result, the current implementation runs at relatively low clock frequencies (below 20 MHz on Zynq 7020).
+- The CSR module does not implement read/write masking yet.
+CSR write operations can write to any field of a register as long as the register is read-write.
+- There are parametrization issues.
+Some parameters (like `PC_WIDTH`) do little to nothing.
+- Spec compliance needs to be strengthened; future work will involve [riscv-arch-test](https://github.com/riscv/riscv-arch-test).
 - The control logic shoulders instruction decoding far too much.
 As much of it as possible should be moved to the instruction decoder module.
-- There are parametrization issues.
-Some parameters (like `PC_WIDTH`) do little to nothing.
-- The CSR module does not implement read/write masking yet.
-CSR write operations can write to any field of a register as long as the register is read-write.
-- Interrupts are only halfway implemented.
+- The design is not optimized yet for performance.
 - Documentation is very limited; needs to be extended.

 ## Contributing